-Saskatchewan currently does not have a registry.
+Saskatchewan is working to create a donor registry.
 If you support donation, please talk to your family and let them know your wishes.

 The Saskatchewan government is committed to modernizing our organ donation system and improving organ donation rates.
 If more people identify themselves as willing to be organ donors, we can help more people receive a transplant.